hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-setting-up-Dokodemo-Door-tunnel-as-relay-server.md

 Now, if you open the user page with the subscription domain (here `sublink.hiddify.com`), you will see that the connections related to the `relay server` have also been added.
 You can add and use these connections individually or using subscription links to your client.

-## Remove the Dokodemo-door settings from the relay server
+## Remove the Dokodemo-Door settings from the relay server
 - To do this, first run this command.

 ```